Poland in the Eurovision Song Contest 2009: Competing entries

 TVP opened a submission period for interested artists and songwriters to submit their entries between 28 November 2008 and 16 January 2009.
 Only artists that had either released an album or single with national radio airplays, had competed in at least one professional song contest or music festival at a national level, or had a valid contract with a record company or a professional concert agency were eligible to compete.
 The broadcaster received 122 submissions at the closing of the deadline.
 An eight-member selection committee selected twelve entries from the received submissions to compete in the national final.
 The selection committee consisted of Zuzanna Łapicka (Head of Entertainment of TVP1), Paweł Sztompke (journalist, music critic and editorial director of music at Polish Radio), Piotr Baron (music journalist and presenter at Polish Radio), Tomasz Miara (presenter at Radio ZET), Dariusz Maciborek (music journalist at Radio RMF FM), Tomasz Deszczyński (President of OGAE Poland), Malgorzata Kosturkiewicz (concert director, screenwriter and producer) and Piotr Klatt (musician, songwriter, journalist and music producer at TVP and artistic director of the Opole Festival).
 The selected entries were announced on 23 January 2009.

-On 23 and 28 January, "Amazing", written by Jud Friedman and Allan Rich and to have been performed by Katarzyna Skrzynecka, and "Kardamon i pieprz", written by Natalia Grosiak and to have been performed by Mikromusic, were disqualified from the national final as the song had been performed in October 2007 during Taniec z Gwiazdami, the Polish version of Dancing with the Stars.
+On 23 and 28 January 2009, "Amazing", written by Jud Friedman and Allan Rich and to have been performed by Katarzyna Skrzynecka, and "Kardamon i pieprz", written by Natalia Grosiak and to have been performed by Mikromusic, were respectively disqualified from the national final as both songs have been performed in October 2007 during Taniec z Gwiazdami, the Polish version of Dancing with the Stars.
 The competing artists were required to submit a promotional video for their song to TVP by 9 February 2009.